sopechris/goodbad/notes.md

 Even with all this, still had to clean a bunch, I identified the problem that the religious texts usually have a ton of names and some sentences were lacking philosophy and were generating noise (something like: "Jesus said to Micah that he should call Mark").
 So I sropped massively and filetered aggresively for these kinds of phrases to get the dropped_phrases.csv (columns:[sentence, school, reason]).
 Inserted this to Claude Sonnet 5 and let it modify the aggresive script to not filter core and useful phrases.
 Re-ran the previous .csv through the new filter.
 Got 3 .csv files (dropped; "saved" from previous harsh cleaning, we called them kept; and cleaned dataset).

 Looking at the kept and dropped, some extra ad hoc handling for a couple mistakes (both in kept and dropped).
+Looked at duplicates and very similar quotes.

 ---